grv87/gradle-base-plugins/README.md

     Redirects all reports to `build/reports/<format>` directory.

 	Known limitation: `gradle --profile` reports are not redirected.
-	They stay in `build/reports/profile` directory.
+	They stay in `build/reports/profile` directory for now.
 	See https://github.com/FIDATA/gradle-base-plugins/issues/1

 ### Build Diagnostics and Troubleshooting